electroneum/vendor-payment-widget/README.md

 do not try to present a QR code to users above this limit as the transaction will fail.

+## [Unreleased]

+### 2019-03-20
+* Replaced Google Chart with QR Server to generate QR images
+* Fixed spelling mistake of "Portuguese" in README

+### 2018-11-07
+* Added language support

+### 2018-09-14
+* Fixed QR image width when used with Bootstrap
+* Replaced var declarations with ES6 let or const
+* Remove version number from asset filenames

+### 2018-09-07
+* First beta release of the Electroneum Vendor Payment Widget

 ## Support

 Community support is available at